rickwest/devsnippets/source/snippets/javascript/index.md

 When it comes to handling multiple Promises, Async/Await provides a very clear advantage - you can read and understand the code as if it were synchronous despite it running asynchronously!

+### Caveat
+If you look carefully at the `displayPokemon()` function, the three asynchronous calls are actually being executed sequentially.
+This means `await getPokemon(2)` will only run after `await getPokemon(1)` is resolved and `await getPokemon(10)` will only run after `getPokemon(2)` is resolved; this results in our function taking a much longer time to return the output.
+Since all three values are independent of each other, they all should run at the same time.
+That's when we can bring `Promise.all` into the picture:

 ---

 ## Useful functions